If You’ve Ever Applied for a Job, You Must’ve Wondered Which Interpersonal Skills to Put on Your Resume

 Businesses must understand the importance of personal skills and help their employees nurture better communication and collaboration.
 Managers should identify areas for improvement and help their employees evolve.
 They should encourage them to attend courses and training that promote personal growth and put them in situations where they can practice good communication skills and improve collaboration.

-There are many different types of interpersonal skills.
+There are many different types of these skills.

 Depending on the industry, particular skills can have more or less value.
 For example, one of the most desirable interpersonal skills in nursing is empathy, while the ability to communicate clearly and persuade others is one of the crucial interpersonal skills for finance.